p8b/OSnack/OSnack.Client/public/markdowns/AboutUs.md

-﻿We’re an independent, family-run business and have been running since 2017 and are eager to bring our customers a selection of delicious high quality Mediterranean snacks: Olives, Nuts, dried fruits, Baklava, Turkish delight, Fudge, liquorice, Italian biscuits (cannoli etc…).
+﻿We are an independent, family-run business in operation since 2017.

+We provide a selection of Olives, Nuts, Dried Fruits, Baklava, Turkish Delight, Fudge, Liquorice and wide variety of Italian Biscuits for your to enjoy.
+We can't wait to see you at one our stores through out the United Kingdom or send you our flavourful packages.

+We would love to bring you our delicious and finest Mediterranean snacks via high-street markets, shopping centres, food festivals or simply deliver it to your door.